team-monite/verselect/README.md

 Header-based routing for API versioning in FastAPI

 Battle-tested at Monite in production.

+## Warning

+The up-to-date version of verselect is now a part of [Cadwyn](https://github.com/zmievsa/cadwyn).
+Using it instead is recommended.

 ## Explanation